Car Insurance When Moving to Another State: What You Need to Know

 No-Fault States: Require immediate PIP coverage, which your out-of-state policy likely doesn't include.
 Plan to secure new insurance before registering your vehicle in any of the 12 no-fault states.
 Learn more about PIP requirements and no-fault rules so you're not caught off guard.

 States with Severe Weather Risks: Evaluate your comprehensive and collision coverage limits carefully.
 Hurricane, hail, or flood-prone areas may warrant higher coverage than you carried previously.
+Our guide on how much coverage you need can help you assess your situation.

 Smart Savings Made Simple!